saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 Closing thoughts
 ================

-When I started out working with Salt, I ran into examples that explain how to work with pillar data in templates.
-You can put anything in there and you will find that it is very easy, works great and gets the job done.
-That is, until you start to scale.

-What you should keep in mind is that pillar is expensive.
+Pillar data is expensive.
 The master needs to render the pillar for every individual minion, encrypt the pillar data and the message that it uses to send pillar data to the minion.

 If you have a large environment with many thousands of minions, having a pillar that is very big can impact performance.
 In some cases, you are better off storing non-sensitive data that does not need this encryption in a map file.
-This is because data that is imported into a template or state is a lot less taxing to the environment when compared to pillar data.
+Importing data from a map file is a lot less taxing to the environment when compared to using pillar data.